THE PRESIDENT’S COMMISSION ON THE STATUS OF

 Standing committees accomplish the Commission's substantive work.
 The Commission shall determine its committee structure and composition with the following stipulations: any University employee or any student on the Commission may be appointed to a standing committee.
 Committee chairs will be elected by the general commission to serve for two years.
 Committee chairs are members of the Executive Committee.

-With the approval of the Executive Committee, all committees may add to their memberships any member of the University staff or faculty or any student of the University on the basis of his/her interest, expertise, or membership in a particular sector of the University community.
-Five members from each standing committee can be from outside of The Commission and are voted on by The Commission.
+With the approval of the Executive Committee, all committees may add to their memberships any member of the University staff or faculty or any student of the University on the basis of interest, expertise, or membership in a particular sector of the University community.
 All committees are encouraged to seek advice or consultation on particular questions as circumstances might indicate.

 Subsection 4.3.1 Assessment Committee